tomkiefhaber/dotfiles/README.md

 dotfiles.
 Running this command should get you up and running with this vim config without any other work.

+The vim status line is configured using the Powerline plugin.
+This looks best with a special font: [Monaco for Powerline](https://gist.github.com/syranez/1871776/raw/d1e0dd8b745a7868444ecb0d1d6cdb593249f9d5/Monaco_Linux-Powerline.ttf).
+Install that and then configure your terminal application (e.g. iTerm 2) to use it.

 ## Make it your own

 If you want to copy this Vim config as a base for your own, you should: